fromflux/fromflux.github.io/README.md

 # fromflux.github.io

-This is the source code for the author's web site
+This is the source code for the author's web site available [here](http://fromflux.com).

 ## License